IORoot/HouseQuests_wiki/docs/Features/overlays.md

 ## 👶 Child Centers

-Display a list of registered childcare centers within the UK.
+Display a list of registered childcare centres within the UK.
 Note that this is not an exhaustive list, but should be used to help see the options available.

 Clicking on the marker will display:
 - Center name